检测到您已登录华为云国际站账号,为了您更好的体验,建议您访问国际站服务网站 https://www.huaweicloud.com/intl/zh-cn

 不再显示此消息

-Commands Supported and Disabled by DCS for Redis 4.0 DCS for Redis 4.0 is developed based on Redis 4.0.14 and is compatible with open-source protocols and commands.
-This section describes DCS for Redis 4.0's compatibility with Redis commands, including supported and disabled commands
+Commands Supported and Disabled by DCS for Redis 4.0 Huawei Cloud DCS for Redis 4.0 is developed based on Redis 4.x and is compatible with open-source protocols and commands.
+This section describes DCS for Redis 4.0's compatibility with Redis commands, including supported and disabled

-Commands Supported and Disabled by DCS for Redis 5.0 DCS for Redis 5.0 is developed based on Redis 5.0.9 and is compatible with open-source protocols and commands.
-This section describes DCS for Redis 5.0's compatibility with Redis commands, including supported and disabled commands
+Commands Supported and Disabled by DCS for Redis 5.0 Huawei Cloud DCS for Redis 5.0 is developed based on Redis 5.x and is compatible with open-source protocols and commands.
+This section describes DCS for Redis 5.0's compatibility with Redis commands, including supported and disabled

 Commands Supported and Disabled by DCS for Redis 6.0 Huawei Cloud DCS for Redis 6.0 is fully compatible with open-source Redis 6.
 This section describes DCS for Redis 6.0's compatibility with KeyDB commands, including supported and disabled commands.
 DCS Redis instances support most